crashling/WhiteBoard/README.md

 # WhiteBoard
 WhiteBoard is a drawing application writen in java.
-It allows for the creation, editting, and saving of drawings consisting of shapes, lines, and freestyle.
+It allows for the creation, editing, and saving of drawings consisting of shapes, lines, and freestyle.